-Permanent and project employees meeting the criteria below will be reimbursed up to \$200 for the purchase of appropriate or required footwear, which will be replaced on a fair wearand-tear basis, not to exceed \$200 per year:
+Permanent and project employees meeting the criteria below will be reimbursed up to \$200 for the purchase of appropriate or required footwear, which will be replaced on a fair wear-and-tear basis, not to exceed \$200 per year:

-- A. Permanent and project employees Employees who are required by the University to wear footwear with safety toes, or footwear rated for electrical hazards (EH), will be reimbursed up to \$200 for the purchase of such footwear, which will be replaced on a fair wear and tear basis, not to exceed \$200 per year.
-Uniformed law enforcement officers will be reimbursed up to \$200 for the purchase of appropriate footwear, which will be replaced on a fair wear-and-tear basis, not to exceed \$200 per year.; - B. Employees who are required by the University to wear footwear rated for electrical hazards (EH); - C. Employees required to wear specialty footwear based on the University's job hazard assessment (if the footwear is not otherwise provided); - D. Uniformed law enforcement officers; - E. Environmental Health and Safety Technicians; and - F. Custodians.
+- A. Employees who are required by the University to wear footwear with safety toes; - B. Employees who are required by the University to wear footwear rated for electrical hazards (EH); - C. Employees required to wear specialty footwear based on the University's job hazard assessment (if the footwear is not otherwise provided); - D. Uniformed law enforcement officers: - E. Environmental Health and Safety Technicians; and - E. Custodians.